 - George Washington was the only president of the United States who was ever elected unanimously by the Electoral College.

-- George Washington was also the only president of the United States whose inauguration ceremony was not held in Washington D.C. but rather in the New York City in 1789 and in Philadelphia in 1793.
+- George Washington was also the only president of the United States whose inauguration ceremony was not held in Washington D.C. but rather in New York City in 1789 and Philadelphia in 1793.

 - George Washington was not always a winner on the battlefield.
 He lost more than he won.
 However, he had the capability of sustaining the morale of his soldiers.